ryanbates1990/dnd/Nightmare and the Nexus/Slygarten/Merchant_District.md

 > The Gilded Quill Inn is a charming establishment.
 The exterior is adorned with tasteful wooden carvings and a wrought-iron sign displaying a stylized quill.
 The common area boasts a cozy fireplace, inviting sofas, and a well-stocked bookshelf for patrons to peruse at their leisure.

-- Innkeeper is Master Thaddeus, a friendly and well-spoken individual who prides himself on providing quality service.
+- Innkeeper is `Master Thaddeus`, a friendly and well-spoken individual who prides himself on providing quality service.
 - Rooms are reasonably priced at 2 gold pieces per night, featuring comfortable furnishings, artistic decor, and private baths.
 - The menu offers Spiced Riverfish stew, golden saffron risotto, and artisinal flatbreads, as well as locally brewed beers and wines, and a small selection of liquors.
 - Regular patrons include traders, artisans, and scholars.
 Notable guests: Master Artisan Selena, Trader Eamon, and Scholar-in-Residence Alaric.